albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 File Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Name changes in the file dialog from :ref:`save-flight-plan-as` and :ref:`save-flight-plan`
-will also be applied to all exported files for formats which allow long file names:
+*Little Navmap* always uses file names based on the pattern set in options on page :ref:`flight-plan`
-LNMPLN, PLN (only FSX, P3D and MSFS), FGFP (FlightGear), HTML and GPX.
+for the file formats LNMPLN, PLN (only FSX, P3D and MSFS), FGFP (FlightGear), HTML and GPX.

-Otherwise the default file name is used for export.
-See :ref:`flight-plan` for configuration of default file names.

-This means for example:

-Renaming the file to ``My Flight Plan.lnmpln`` while doing :ref:`save-flight-plan-as` will result in renamed files
-(``My Flight Plan.pln``) and FGFP  (``My Flight Plan.fgfp``) files when running multiexport.
+Other formats have restrictions which require short names.
+The pattern does not apply for these.

 .. _multiexport-export-lnmpln: